Search extensions

 Specification

-The structure of a search specification must be like this:
+A search extension must be like this:

 Where:

-this property should besearch
+• type this property should be search.

 Example